xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

 * Right
 * Reset

 These buttons (with the exception of the reset button) are wired to pin `A0` using a **voltage divider**.
-The Arduino reads the value at the pin and provides a number ranging from `0 - 1023` corresponding to the input voltage.
-The value read depends on which button was pressed.
+The value at `Analog Pin 0` depends on which button was pressed.
 A portion of the schematic is presented below.

 ![lcdkeypad](https://raw.githubusercontent.com/xaviermerino/ECE2551-SoftHardDesign/master/MorseBeeper/voltagedivider.png)